 Today we will explore using a PEO service, also known as an Employer of Record, in Germany.
-Germany is set to enjoy a continues period of sustained economic growth over the next 5 years according to the IMF and as the 4th largest economy in the world it no wonder companies look to do business there.
+Germany is set to enjoy a continued period of sustained economic growth over the next 5 years according to the IMF and, as the 4th largest economy in the world, it is no wonder companies look to do business there.

 With this backdrop in mind, let’s look at the positives to such an approach.
 A clear set of rules are to be welcomed, with regulated employment processes, termination and notice periods clearly defined and a robust payroll process the system it provides absolute certainty and clarity to the rules of engagement between employer and employee.

 In Germany Labor can be leased through a leasing company or PEO company subject to certain conditions.
-Firstly, the company must hold an AuG license (Arbeitnehmeruberlassung).
-This is a license that is issued by the German labor ministry and governs what can and can be done.
-Although its complex a good provider (Like PEO Worldwide) will be able to steer you through the key points without issue.
+Firstly, the company must hold an AüG license (Arbeitnehmerüberlassung).
+This is a license that is issued by the German labor ministry and governs what can and cannot be done.
+Although it’s complex, a good provider (like PEO Worldwide) will be able to steer you through the key points without issue.
 A couple of notable points are:

 18 Month Maximum Term – Employees can only be leased for a Maximum of 18 months.
-After this they must be hired permanently by the client (leasee) or let go.
+After this they must be hired permanently by the client (lessee) or let go.

 No Chain Leasing – It is a requirement of the company holding the license to contract directly with the party receiving the labor.
 This means no agencies, intermediaries or MSP’s in the direct contractual chain.

-Equal Treatment - All employees leased to a client should receive the same benefits as the clients ‘native; employees.
-This forms part of the contract and due diligence must be carried out by both the leasor and leasee.
+Equal Treatment - All employees leased to a client should receive the same benefits as the clients ‘native’ employees.
+This forms part of the contract and due diligence must be carried out by both the lessor and lessee.